Navy Chaplains Help Facilitate Warrior Toughness and Resiliency at IWTC Monterey

-210128-N-N0484-0004 MONTEREY, Calif.
-(Jan.
-28, 2021) Navy Reserve Chaplain Lt.
+PENSACOLA, Fla. – The Center for Information Warfare Training (CIWT) domain is continuously pursuing and employing the latest support services and resources in support of its number one priority – its people and their families.
+The Navy Chaplain Corps is one such resource essential to ensuring the CIWT team is always ready to support its mission.

+“I can personally attest to the inspiring impact our Navy Chaplain Corps delivers to the entire force and their families,” said Capt.
+Marc Ratkus, commanding officer of CIWT.
+“I am inspired how our chaplains lean forward to provide a powerful support structure for our Sailors and Marines to maintain a high level of performance within our intense learning environments.
+The Chaplains are a linchpin across the spectrum of maintaining a balance of mind, body, and spirit.”

+At the direction and coordination of CIWT and Information Warfare Training Command (IWTC) Monterey leaders, to include CIWT domain Navy Chaplain Cmdr.
+John Ismach-Eastman, dedicated full-time Chaplain support for Sailors and Marines onboard IWTC Monterey is currently being evaluated by Navy Reserve Chaplain Lt.
 Cmdr.
-Jennifer Dolder (left), who is temporarily visiting Information Warfare Training Command (IWTC) Monterey to assess the current landscape and determine what are the needed resources that can speak to the emotional, mental and spiritual needs of Sailors and Marines, talks with staff attached to IWTC Monterey.
-As part of the Center for Information Warfare Training, IWTC Monterey provides a continuum of foreign language training to Navy personnel, which prepares them to conduct information warfare across the full spectrum of military operations.
-(U.S. Navy photo)
+Jennifer Dolder, who is temporarily in Monterey to assess the current landscape and determine what are the needed resources that can speak to the emotional, mental and spiritual needs of Sailors and Marines.

+Since there is currently no Navy chaplain assigned to support Sailors and Marines, a total population of 825 Sailors and Marines that includes 89 permanent staff managing students and 736 students attending courses offered by Defense Language Institute Foreign Language Center (DLIFLC), they are currently supported by one Army Chaplain, which pulls that Chaplain from the Army’s needs.

+In the short three weeks onboard IWTC Monterey, Dolder has been very busy and engaged, participating in numerous unit events, providing over 150 personnel visitations, and visiting over 30 workspaces during her assessment with key military unit and religious leaders, staff, and students, to thoroughly compile a recommendation to the way ahead.

 |Date Taken: